AzureInterface/azure-infrastructure-class/Monday/Lab2/README.md

 # Lab 2 - Creating and moving Azure resources with PowerShell

-All of the steps below should be completed with PowerShell, not the portal
+All of the steps below should be completed with PowerShell, not the portal (Hint: use the Get-Command and Get-Help cmdlets to get examples)

 * Create a new resource group
 * Create a new storage account in your resource group